DO NOT ATTEMPT TREATMENT WITHOUT LICENCED MEDICAL CONSULTATION AND SUPERVISION

 2. Standard gum is VERY soft and useless

-3. You need INTENSITY and consistency not volume, because volume will fuck up your joints and ruin your jaw.
+3. You need INTENSITY and consistency not volume, because volume will [Rude Language or Insults are not tolerated] up your joints and ruin your jaw.
 Volume without intensity is a waste of time.

 Consider buying Mastiha gum off Amazon.
 It is a resin you chew into a VERY HARD gum, it doesn't harm your stomach either: Mastic Gum Greece